-Every new venture has its commitment towards its own goals and ideas.
+Every new venture has its commitment to its own goals and ideas.
 But just having ideas is not enough.
-Right direction, strategies to turn those ideas into reality is essential.
+The right direction and strategies to turn those ideas into reality are essential.

-Many entrepreneurs without following any strategy flow their products or services in the market on the basis of their believes.
+Many entrepreneurs without following any strategy flow their products or services in the market on the basis of their beliefs.
 This approach sometimes works and other times backfires.

-In order to guide and help both the established and new entrepreneurs in choosing the right path, a framework called Entrepreneurial strategy compass was formed.
+In order to guide and help both the established and first-time founders in choosing the right path, a framework called the Entrepreneurial strategy compass was formed.
 This framework is divided into two dimensions:

 - Build a moat or storm a hill

-The former one is related to the attitude towards incumbents while the latter one describes the attitude towards innovation.
-This framework further reveals four different strategies which assist an entrepreneur in deciding entrepreneurial strategy, its users, identity, technology and competitive space.
+The former is related to the attitude towards incumbents while the latter describes the attitude toward innovation.
+This framework further reveals four different strategies which assist an entrepreneur in deciding entrepreneurial strategy, its users, identity, technology, and competitive space.

 In this quadrant of the compass, the company tries to retain ownership in the market.
 In simple words, the company retains control of its services and products.
 The company collaborates with the already established incumbents.
 This approach can also be considered as a partner-driven approach.

 This is the complete opposite of the first strategy.
 This strategy involves a company competing with competitors.
 As the name implies, disruption, this strategy aims to shake up the market.
 Disruption literally does not mean chaos but it means the entrepreneur aims at not poking the beast and provoking strong feedback.